 (If you finalized your adoption in a year other than 2012, please read the appropriate fact sheet using the links at the left.)

 For adoptions finalized in 2012, there is a federal adoption tax credit of up to $12,650 per child.
-The 2012 adoption tax credit is NOT refundable, which means taxpayers can only get the credit refunded if they have federal income tax liability (see below).
+The 2012 adoption tax credit is NOT a refundable credit, which means taxpayers can only get the credit refunded if they have federal income tax liability (see below).
 Even if the adoption process started in 2011 or expenses were paid in 2011, any credit claimed in 2012 is nonrefundable.

 The credit is paid one time for each adopted child, and should be claimed when taxpayers file taxes for 2012.